RaVeR76/BubbleBobbleBonkers/README.md

 * The user will have a possible 5 levels, to complete the game
 * The user will be able reset their high scores
 * The user will be able to mute the audio during game play
-* The user will see the time countdown during game play
+* The user will see the time count down during game play
 * The user will see their score update depending on a card mismatch or match
 * The user will recieve some personal game play messages in the chat hub
 * The user will be able to return to Intro from Gamezone